General Information

-UPDATE: When passing the Nelsonville Brick Plant in 2006, it was discovered that one of the brick kilns had collapsed.
-We have since learned that a large tree had fallen on the kiln, damaging it.
-Workers have cleaned up the fallen bricks and are planning on repairing the kiln.
+UPDATE: When driving past the Nelsonville Brick Plant in 2006, we noticed that one of the brick kilns had collapsed.
+We have learned since then that a large tree had fallen onto the kiln, damaging it.
+Workers collected the fallen bricks, and there were plans to repair the structure, but the kiln had been completely removed by the fall of 2015.

 Location Information: Public Park

-The Nelsonville Brick Plant sits in Nelsonville Park on State Route 278 in Nelsonville, Athens County.
+The Nelsonville Brick Plant is located in Nelsonville Park on State Route 278 in Nelsonville; Athens County.

 Photographs